 - A late night session

-Club Cards must be presented at our pass windows by the person whose name appears on the card, but any of the Value Passes obtained may be used for a friend or family member if desired.
+Club Cards must be presented at our pass windows by the person whose name appears on the card (or the person whomever purchased the Club Program package), but any of the Value Passes obtained may be used for a friend or family member if desired.
 They may not be resold.
 You can use all four Value Passes at once, and any snow pass you obtain includes rental if your Club Program package includes rental.

 - Each member, excluding Season Passholders, will receive four Value Passes to use at times other than their regularly scheduled club session.
 If rental was purchased with the Club Program package, then the Value Pass uses include rental as well.